Knowledge of the syllabus is very helpful for the candidates in preparing for the exam. This section deals with the syllabus of the ICAR AO exam.

 • The Freedom Struggle – its various stages and important contributions from different parts of the country.

-• Post-independence consolidation and reorganization within the country. • History of the world will include events from the 18th century such as industrial revolution, world wars, redraw of national boundaries, colonization, decolonization, political philosophies like communism, capitalism, socialism etc. – their forms and effect on the society.
+• Post-independence consolidation and reorganization within the country. • History of the world will include events from the 18th century such as the industrial revolution, world wars, redrawing of national boundaries, colonization, decolonization, political philosophies like communism, capitalism, socialism etc. – their forms and effect on society.

 • Salient features of Indian Society, Diversity of India.